leenattress/event-driven-frontend-example/README.md

 # Event Driven Frontends

-This project is a basic HTML application designed to teach how to use WebSockets and update an event-driven backend with eventual consistency.
-It demonstrates how real-time communication can be achieved between a client and server, and how data consistency is managed over time.

-Fir any service in AWS where the data reaches the store (any kind of database) behind a queue, a direct confirmation of the data being save is not possible.
-The best we can do is to return a 202 (request accepted) and then later, the service responsible for saving the record will emit an event that messages the frontend somehow.
+This project is a simple React application that demonstrates using WebSockets to update an event-driven backend with eventual consistency.
+It shows how real-time communication can be established between a client and server, and how data consistency is maintained over time.
+In AWS, when data is stored behind a queue, direct confirmation of data being saved is not possible.
+Instead, a 202 (request accepted) is returned, and later, the service responsible for saving the record emits an event to notify the frontend.

-In this example, we decouple the HTTP reception of the command (See CQRS pattern), from the processing in the backend.
-WE create a fake queue and some fake delays to simulate a lengthly queue processing of a command.

-For good measure, we also simulate random 500 errors, as well as exponential backoff for all the API calls, to simulate terrible internet or a transient service issue.

-This is not an excersize in writing a great frontend in the latest frameworks, its plain js.
-It's not an attempt to make a great API, its only here to simulate something you might build in your cloud or bare metal, and only exists to demonstrate eventual consistency and error recovery.
+This example separates the HTTP reception of commands from backend processing, following the CQRS pattern.
+It uses a simulated queue and delays to mimic lengthy command processing.
+To enhance realism, random 500 errors and exponential backoff for API calls are simulated, representing poor internet or transient service issues.
+This repo is not an exercise in creating a sophisticated frontend or API.
+It uses a basic Rect app to illustrate eventual consistency and error recovery concepts.

 ## Features